haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 :color: primary

 **Task Description:**
-A simple task where the robot needs to pick up a hockey stick use it to pull the cube towards the pre-specified target.
+A simple task where the robot needs to pick up a hockey stick and use it to pull the cube towards the pre-specified target.

 **Supported Robots: (Panda)**